NREL/OpenOA/paper/paper.md

 # Towards Industry Standards
 OpenOA implements a data standard for wind plant SCADA data based on the International Electrotechnical Commission (IEC) standard 61400-25.
 The standard defines naming conventions for columns and data types for variables which are encountered in wind plants.
-Unfortunately, this standard has seen only piecemeal adoption throughout the wind energy industry. **[CITE]** OpenOA aims to boost this adoption by providing an internal data model based upon the 61400-25 standard.
+OpenOA aims to boost this adoption by providing an internal data model based upon the 61400-25 standard.
 Users are required to build a mapping of their data source to OpenOA's data model by extending the built in "PlantData" class.